 Billing itself as the largest of its kind in the world, the pumpkin fest at Ludwisburg is truly awe-inspiring.
 The artists, organizers and gourd-philes who host the festival use nearly half a million pumpkins.
 Some of the pumpkin artwork is staggeringly cool.
 You’ll find pumpkin sculptures of animals, landscapes and pop culture figures.

-And best of all (especially during this era), the festivities are accessible and held outside.
+And best of all, the festivities are accessible and held outside in a lovely setting.
 Ludwisburg is 30 minutes north of Stuttgart and just under 2 hours southeast of Kaiserslautern.

 Pumpkin appreciation in the KMC

-Similarly, the Sunshine Pumpkin Farm in Gerhardsbrunn – 30 minutes east of the KMC – will open its pumpkin fields and corn maze to visitors every weekend in October.
+One such place is the the Sunshine Pumpkin Farm in Gerhardsbrunn, which is 30 minutes east of the KMC.
+The Sunshine Pumpkin Farm will open its pumpkin fields and corn maze to visitors every weekend in October.

 Even though you may not be in the land of pumpkin love this autumn, there are still a ton of opportunities in Germany.
 So get out there and enjoy the season!